 Observation is the action of monitoring somebody or something in order to gather information.

-Seeing users in their natural environment, and observing how they use a product, or what difficulties they might face, allows you to identify precisely what the users need.
+Seeing users in their natural environment and observing how they use a product, or what difficulties they might face allows you to identify precisely what the users need.

 Technique #9: Document analysis

+It’s a boring and strenuous job, but it is another avenue for requirements gathering.
 Here’s a list of documents that you can analyze:

 - Business plans,